thatslifescience/github_dev/_posts/2017-07-03-Cats-get-AIDS-too-EMelzer.md

 [3] Hartmann, Katrin.
 "Clinical aspects of feline retroviruses: a review." *Viruses* 4, no. 11 (2012): 2684-2710.

 [4] Miura, Y., and S. Kishida.
-"Neurological complications with HIV infection." *Brain and nerve= Shinkei kenkyu no shinpo* 65, no. 3 (2013): 275-281.
+"Neurological complications with HIV infection." *Brain and nerve = Shinkei kenkyu no shinpo* 65, no. 3 (2013): 275-281.

 ## More From Thats Life [Science]
 {: .t60 }
-{% include list-posts offset="1" entries="5" category="Earth's  Organisms" %}
+{% include list-posts offset="1" entries='5' category="Earth's Organisms" %}